mithul2412/OptionsViz/README.md

 ## Goal

 Web-app (streamlit) or interface that allows users to upload a dataframe (e.g. csv) of a single or multiple options chains and automatically generate visuals for their data.
-This web-app will be deployed and hosted using streamlit's free service through ourr public git repo.
+This web-app will be deployed and hosted using streamlit's free service through our public git repo.

 ## Data sources